chenzhengchen200821109/Note/auxiliary_vector.md

 3. **AT_UID, AT_EUID, AT_GID, and AT_EGID**: These are the real and effective user and group IDs of the process.
 Making these values available in the vector saves the dynamic linker the cost of making system calls to determine the values.
 If the AT_SECURE value is not available, the dynamic linker uses these values to make a decision about whether to handle the executable securely.
 4. **AT_PAGESZ**: The value is the system page size.
 The dynamic linker needs this information during the linking phase, and the C library uses it in the implementation of the malloc family of functions.
 5. **AT_PLATFORM**: The value is a pointer to a string identifying the hardware platform on which the program is running.
-6. **AT_SYSINFO_EHDR**: The value is a pointer to the page containing the Virtual Dynamic Shared Object (VDSO) that the kernel creates in order to provide fast implementations of certain system calls.
+6. **AT_SYSINFO_EHDR**: The value is a pointer to the page containing the **Virtual Dynamic Shared Object (VDSO) that the kernel creates in order to provide fast implementations of certain system calls**.
 7. **AT_HWCAP**: The value is a pointer to a multibyte mask of bits whose settings indicate detailed processor capabilities.
 This information can be used to provide optimized behavior for certain library functions.
 The contents of the bit mask are hardware dependent (for example, see the kernel source file arch/x86/include/asm/cpufeature.h for details relating to the Intel x86 architecture).
 8. **AT_RANDOM**: The value is a pointer to sixteen random bytes provided by the kernel.
 The dynamic linker uses this to implement a stack canary.